Spectrally resolved cosmic rays -- III. Dynamical impact and properties of the circumgalactic medium: CGM properties

-For the Milky Way-mass galaxy model (Fig.~\ref{fig:Xcr-maps-1e12}), the situation is different because no net outflows are launched.
+For the Milky Way-mass galaxy model (Fig.~\ref{fig:Xcr-maps-1e12}), the situation is different because no significant net outflows are launched.
 The purely thermal simulation forms a very thin disc with no perturbations driven into the halo.
 This implies a hot CGM with temperatures exceeding $10^6\,\mathrm{K}$ that has been heated by the outwards propagating accretion shock.
 Including CRs allows for a colder environment at the disc-halo interface.
 This is due to CR-driven fountain flows from the galactic disc, which entrain the initially hot CGM and mix it with the colder ISM, thereby enabling thermal instability.
 As a result, the CRs are providing the dominant pressure support at the halo-disc interface.
 In this case, the CR transport speed is of importance.
-The grey run with a low diffusivity (``$M10^{11}\text{-}\mathrm{grey}10^{28}\text{-}\Lambda_\mathrm{A}$'') drives weaker fountain flows that reach a lower altitude above the disc in comparison to the grey simulation with a larger diffusion coefficient (``$M10^{11}\text{-}\mathrm{grey}4\times10^{28}\text{-}\Lambda_\mathrm{A}$'').
-The fast diffusion of the high-energy CRs (and the effectively larger energy weighted diffusion coefficient, see Fig.~\ref{fig:diff-coeff-effective}) in the spectral model (``$M10^{11}\text{-}\mathrm{spec}\text{-}\Lambda_\mathrm{A}$'') can transport more CRs to larger altitudes above the disc, which results in a volume filling, CR-dominated layer around the disc up to a height of $\sim20\,\kpc$.
+The grey run with a low diffusivity (``$M10^{12}\text{-}\mathrm{grey}4\times10^{28}\text{-}\Lambda_\mathrm{A}$'') drives weaker fountain flows that reach a lower altitude above the disc in comparison to the grey simulation with larger diffusion coefficients ($M10^{12}\text{-}\mathrm{grey}10^{29}\text{-}\Lambda_\mathrm{A}$ and $M10^{12}\text{-}\mathrm{grey}3\times10^{29}\text{-}\Lambda_\mathrm{A}$).
+The fast diffusion of the high-energy CRs in the spectral model ($M10^{12}\text{-}\mathrm{spec}\text{-}\Lambda_\mathrm{A}$) is comparable to the grey model with $D=10^{29}\,\diffunit$, which is in agreement with the energy weighted effective diffusion coefficient, see Fig.~\ref{fig:diff-coeff-effective}.
 The strong impact of faster diffusion on the thermal properties of the (inner) CGM is also seen in the face-on view of $X_\mathrm{cr}$ (bottom panels).
-Whereas the grey models show a sharp edge at $r\sim40\,\kpc$ beyond which no significant amount of CRs can be transported, the spectral run fills a larger volume with CR pressure dominated gas ($X_\mathrm{cr}>10$).
+Whereas the grey models with $D=4\times10^{28}$ and $10^{29}\,\diffunit$ show a sharp edge at $r\sim40\,\kpc$ beyond which no significant amount of CRs can be transported, the high-$D$ grey and the spectral run fill a larger volume with CR pressure dominated gas ($X_\mathrm{cr}>10$).